BUFDataScience/Regex-Intro/README.md

  This talk will assume you will:

+1. Forked or cloned this repo and pulled down locally ([git is an excellent way to do this](http://stackoverflow.com/questions/1872113/how-do-i-clone-a-github-project-to-run-locally))
-1. Have Python or R installed
+2. Have Python or R installed
-2. Have Jupyter notebooks or RStudio up and running
+3. Have Jupyter notebooks or RStudio up and running
-3. Have required add-on modules/packages installed
+4. Have required add-on modules/packages installed
-4. Have familiarity with either pandas' and its's `DataFrame` or base R' and its's `data.frame`
+5. Have familiarity with either pandas' and its's `DataFrame` or base R' and its's `data.frame`

 ## Preparation

-Choose R or Python to use in the talk...
+Choose R or Python to use in the talk & ...

 **R:**